 Your privacy rights with the police, special investigation services and judicial authorities

 Have your personal data been registered with the police, special investigation services or judicial authorities?
 Or do you want to know whether data of you have been recorded?
 Then you have the right to ask for access to your personal data.
-Are your data incorrect?
+Are your data incorrect, incomplete of being processed unlawfully?
 Then you have the right to ask for adjustment of, additions to or destruction of your data.

 On this page

-Do you want know if personal data of you have been recorded by the police, an organisation for special investigations (such as a special investigation service) or a judicial organisation (such as the Public Prosecution Service)?
+Do you want know if your personal data have been recorded by the police?
+Or by a special investigation service?
 And if so, what these data are?
-Then you can ask for access to your personal data.
+Then you can ask for access to police data about you.

 Written request

 You ask for access in writing.
-You can use the Example letter for request of access to the police, special investigation service or judicial authorities for this purpose.
+You can use the Model letter for request of access police or special investigation services for this purpose.
 You do not have to state why you want access to your data.
-But indicate as clearly as possible to which data you want access.

-• Do you want to ask an organisation for special investigations or a judicial organisation for access?
+Do you want to ask a special investigation service for access?
 Go to the privacy statement on the website of this organisation to find the (email) address where you can send your letter to.

 Reply period

-The police or other organisation has to reply to your request within 6 weeks.
+The police or special investigations service has to reply to your request within 6 weeks.

-Are the personal data that the police, organisation for special investigations or judicial organisation have recorded about you incorrect?
+Are the police data that the police or special investigation service have recorded about you incorrect, incomplete or being processed unlawfully?
 Then you can ask for rectification (adjustment or addition) or destruction of your data.

 Written request